asg2016/flask_site/README.md

 # flask_site
-Simple site on the flask framework
+## Example site on the flask framework

+Just run market.py and see http://127.0.0.1:5000

+## Requirements

+only flask framework